IMPACT No.02 kaffepose, med tekst 'Chocolate and Honey'.

 Influential coffee

 This is the second coffee in our IMPACT series.
-This coffee is bought from our partners in Honduras - the Cafesmo cooperative.
-Like all other coffees from the cooperative, it is certified organic and grown with consideration for the nearby nature.
+This coffee is purchased from our partners in Honduras - the Cafesmo cooperative.
+Like all other coffees from the cooperative, it is certified organic and grown with respect for the surrounding nature.

-Cafesmo calls the coffee Los Cipreses after the many cypress trees in the forests around the farm, and we are very impressed by the quality and taste of the beans.
+Cafesmo calls the coffee Los Cipresesafter the many cypress trees in the forests surrounding the farm, and we are very impressed with the quality and taste of the beans.
 It is sweet and balanced with notes of chocolate and honey.

 New shade trees and greater volume

-With the new crop of IMPACT No. 02, we can make a direct difference for an even larger part of the Cafesmo cooperative, because for the first time we have imported an entire container.
-With the increased volume, we can support more than 80 small coffee farmers at the same time, all of whom have contributed to IMPACT No. 02.
+With the new harvest of IMPACT No. 02, we can make a direct difference to an even larger part of the Cafesmo cooperative, because for the first time we have imported an entire container.
+With the increased volume, we can support more than 80 small coffee farmers at once, all of whom have contributed to IMPACT No. 02.

-Furthermore, IMPACT No. 02 is now part of a new project in collaboration with Cafesmo.
-Here we donate an amount per kilos of coffee sold directly to the cooperative, which goes to the planting of shade trees, which contribute to biodiversity and wildlife.
+In addition, IMPACT No. 02 is now part of a new project in collaboration with Cafesmo.
+Here we donate an amount per kilo of coffee sold directly to the cooperative, which goes to planting shade trees that contribute to biodiversity and wildlife.
 When we sell 1kg.
-IMPACT No. 02, 1 shade tree will be planted in Honduras.
-Thus, the cooperative can continue to expand their area of agroforestry and at the same time produce coffee of the highest quality.
+IMPACT No. 02, 1 shade tree is planted in Honduras.
+This allows the cooperative to continue to expand their area with forestry and at the same time produce coffee of the highest quality.

 Meet 60-year-old Tomassa

-One of the farmers who contributed to IMPACT No. 02, is 60-year-old Tomassa Ramirez with her 1.4 hectares, which mainly consists of steep hilly landscape.
-Tomassa Ramirez employs four family members for picking, while she does everything else herself.
-Every day (except Sunday) she walks an hour and a half from home to her coffee plants, works eight hours, and then an hour and a half back home - and she has done so for 50 years.
+One of the farmers who contributed to IMPACT No. 02 is 60-year-old Tomassa Ramirez, who has 1.4 hectares of land, which is mainly made up of steep hills.
+Tomassa Ramirez employs four family members to pick the coffee, while she does everything else herself.
+Every day (except Sunday) she walks an hour and a half from home to her coffee plants, works eight hours, and then returns home an hour and a half later - and she has done so for 50 years.
 Tomassa Ramirez is passionate about both having a positive impact on nature and how she can improve and optimize her production.
-She gets help with this as part of the Cafesmo cooperative, and Tomassa Ramirez is therefore an excellent example of the help and support you recieve as part of the Cafesmo cooperative.
+She gets help with this as part of the Cafesmo cooperative, and Tomassa Ramirez is therefore an excellent example of the help and support that can be received as part of the Cafesmo cooperative.

 In balance with nature

-The Cafesmo cooperative is made up of dedicated coffee farmers led by Hidardo Hernandez.
-They care about their yield and quality but also biodiversity, soil impact, water quality and their balance with nature.
-Cafesmo is 100% EUDR (EU Deforestation Regulation) compliant, which means the cooperative has committed to not participate in deforestation and being able to provide documentation to support this.
-Cafesmo has a strong focus on planting shade trees to contribute to biodiversity as well as all the other benefits that come with agroforestry.
+The Cafesmo cooperative is made up of dedicated coffee farmers, led by Hidardo Hernandez.
+They care about their yield and quality, but also about biodiversity, soil impact, water quality and their balance with nature.
+Cafesmo is 100%EUDR(EU Deforestation Regulation) compliant, which means that the cooperative has committed to not contributing to deforestation and can provide documentation for this.
+Cafesmo has a strong focus on planting shade trees to contribute to biodiversity and all the other benefits that come with agroforestry.

-The Cafesmo cooperative is 100% certified organic, which is worth applauding.
-An organic certification is a significant administrative and financial burden for the coffee farms.
-In this case, It is possible because the cooperative stands together stronger against risks such as diseases in the plants, a failed harvest or economic fluctuations.
-The demand for organic coffee from importers and roasters is increasing.
-However, we see a pattern in the coffee industry where importers and roasters unfortunately are not willing to pay extra for the certification.
-The result is that less than 50% of certified organic coffee is not being sold as certified, and the coffee farmer is being put in a position where an organic certification is associated with large costs and risks.
-Read more about the problem here.
+The Cafesmo cooperative is 100% certified organic, which is worth taking your hat off to.
+Organic certification is a significant administrative and financial burden for coffee farmers.
+This is possible because the cooperative is stronger together against risks such as plant diseases, a failed harvest or economic fluctuations.
+The demand for organic coffee by importers and roasters is increasing.
+However, we see a pattern in the coffee industry where importers and roasters are unfortunately not willing to pay extra for the green label.
+This results in less than 50% of certified organic coffee not being sold as certified, and the coffee farmer is put in a position where organic certification is associated with high costs and risks.
+Read more about the issuehere.

 Why is the additional payment essential?

-Honduras is one of the poorest countries in South and Central America, with more than 1 in 5 people in rural areas live in extreme poverty, surviving on less than $1.9 a day.
-Therefore, the government of Honduras has tried to alleviate poverty by raising the minimum wage.
+Honduras is one of the poorest countries in South and Central America, with more than 1 in 5 people living in extreme poverty in rural areas, living on less than $1.90 a day.
+The Honduran government has therefore tried to alleviate poverty by raising the minimum wage.
 However, this has made it difficult for companies and farmers to supply their products at a competitive price.
-The result is that there is a very large number of workers who do not have an official contract or are working under poor conditions.
+The result is that there are a very large number of workers who do not have an official contract or work in poor conditions.
 It is in these situations that cooperation, community and cooperatives are so important.

-Unfortunately, a significant proportion of Honduras' GDP comes from money sent home from the United States in particular.
-As an illegal immigrant in the USA, you can earn 3-4 times as much as an average coffee farmer in Honduras.
+Unfortunately, a significant portion of Honduras' GDP comes from money sent home, especially from the United States.
+As an illegal immigrant in the United States, you can earn 3-4 times as much as an average coffee farmer in Honduras.
 This is another reason why the additional payment to the coffee farmer is so important.

 Typical delivery: 1-2 business days